Tomsk State University of Architecture and Construction: History

 In 1993 Tomsk Engineering Construction Institute was renamed into Tomsk State Architectural Construction Academy.
 In 1997 the university got the status of university and was renamed into Tomsk State University of Architecture and Building.

 TSUAB started its work from faculty of Civil Engineering, the faculty trained specialists within "Civil and Industrial Engineering Program".
 First year enrollment was provided by 15 professors.
-In 1957 103 civil engineers and 48 water-engineers became first graduated from the university and were forwarded to the largest construction projects of the country.
-Since the foundation until now the university trained more than 55 thousand of qualified engineers.
+In 1957 103 civil engineers and 48 water-engineers became first graduated from the university.
+Since the foundation until now the university trained more than 55 thousand engineers.

-In 1960-1980s TSUAB trained students within 5 faculties (civil engineering, road construction, machinery, technology and architecture) as well as provided part-time and distance teaching in 7 specialties; research work has been actively developing, foundation for the formation of scientific schools and research directions has been laid.
+In 1960-1980s TSUAB trained students within 5 faculties (civil engineering, road construction, machinery, technology and architecture).

-Significant role has been played by 6 rectors of the university: Potokin A.A.
+Role has been played by 6 rectors of the university: Potokin A.A.
 (1952—1953), Zhestkov S.V.
 (1953—1955), Damanskii L.M.
 (1955—1958), Postnikov M.V.
 (1958—1968), Rogov G.M.
 (1968—2005 гг.), Slobodskoi M.I.
 (2005—2012).

-Gennady M. Rogov, Prof. Dr., headed the university for 37 years (1968 – 2005) and contributed greatly into university development.
-The university was converted into university complex: new faculties were established, as well as new institutes and university branches, new specialties were opened, 6 new academic buildings were commissioned together with four students’ dormitories, child care center, children health center, sport complex, etc.
+Gennady M. Rogov, Prof. Dr., headed the university for 37 years (1968 – 2005).
+Currently the university is headed by professor Viktor A. Vlasov.

-In 2005 – 2012 the university was headed by Mikhail I. Slobodskoi.
-The university opened architectural and construction incubator, providing undergraduates, master students and young researchers with information, material and technical and legal support for realization of their creative projects and ideas.

-Currently the university is headed by professor Viktor A. Vlasov, Dr., honoured worker of science and technology of the Russian Federation, full member of International Higher Education Academy of Sciences and International Authors’ Academy of scientific discoveries and inventions, presidium member and educational-methodological association of civil engineering universities, chair of expert board in construction and infrastructure by the governor of Tomsk Region, member of Public Chamber of Tomsk Region, chair and member of 2 doctoral dissertation councils, honoured worker of higher professional education of Russia.